Topological Spectral Bands with Frieze Groups: Introduction

 The operator algebraic approach with its K-theoretic tools introduced by Bellissard has much more to offer \cite{Bellissard1986,BellissardJMP1994, Bellissard1995,Bellissard2000,Bellissard2003}.
 Indeed, stably isomorphic or Morita equivalent $C^\ast$-algebras have identical K-theories.
-Therefore, the K-theoretic groups can be regarded as topological invariants for the deformations of the patterns and of the dynamical matrices within one class.
-Thus, after restricting to a fix algebra of dynamical matrices, hence to a well defined class of patterns, each connected component of the spectrum of a dynamical matrix, aka spectral band, can be labeled by an element of the $K_0$-group of the algebra.
+Therefore, the K-theoretic groups can be regarded as topological invariants for the deformations of architected materials within one class.
+Thus, after restricting to a well defined class of architected materials and experimental conditions, therefore to a fix algebra of dynamical matrices, each connected component of the spectrum of a dynamical matrix, aka spectral band, can be labeled by an element of the $K_0$-group of the algebra.
 This element represents the complete topological invariant associated to the corresponding spectral projection, called band projection from now on.
-Indeed, if the $K_0$-group elements are found to be identical for all band projections of two different dynamical matrices, then we can be sure that the two dynamical matrices can be stably deformed into each other, inside the fixed algebra, without changing the topology of the spectrum.
-However, if the labels are found to be different, then the topology of the spectrum must change during the deformations and some of the spectral gaps must close, regardless how hard we try to avoid this phenomenon.
-This supplies a very simple, robust and practical principle for resonant spectrum engineering of metamaterials because it supplies the means to close and open spectral gaps, hence to generate topological spectral flows, on demand.
+When the abelian $K_0$-group is presented in a basis, then the complete topological invariant breaks down into a finite set of topological charges (see Sec.~\ref{Sec:TopologicalDynamics}).
+If these topological charges are found to be identical for all band projections of two different dynamical matrices, then we can be sure that the two dynamical matrices can be stably deformed into each other, inside the fixed algebra, without changing the topology of the spectrum.
+However, if the topological charges are found to be different, then the topology of the spectrum must change during the deformations and, as such, some of the spectral gaps must close, regardless how hard we try to avoid this phenomenon.
+This supplies a very simple, robust and practical principle for resonant spectrum engineering of metamaterials, because it supplies the means to close and open spectral gaps on demand, without fine-tuning.
+Furthermore, it gives us insight into the dynamical features that can be achieved with a material from a given a class and in a given set of experimental conditions, in the sense that all such materials deliver wave-channels that carry a finite number of topological charges that are conserved when bands collide or split as a result of continuous deformations of the material.
+In fact, if one is interested only in dynamical effects that are robust against continuous deformations of the materials, referred to here as topological dynamics, then all such dynamical effects can be reproduced by stacking elementary models that carry the fundamental topological charges.